 Experience in Program Evaluation

-The Research and Evaluation Bureau at Kent State University has been providing innovative evaluation and research services to the University and the community for more than 45 years.
+The Research and Evaluation Bureau at Kent State University has been providing innovative evaluation and research services to the University and the community for 50 years.
 We serve as a vital resource for program evaluation, research, and assessment.
 We offer comprehensive research and evaluation services to schools, universities, medical and health related institutions, human services agencies, community organizations, businesses, and individuals.
 The Bureau has a multi-disciplinary professional staff composed of education, health, and human services research professionals, with an average of over 25 years of evaluation and research experience.

 Meet the Bureau Team members.